Xyntopia/taskyon/README.md

 A Chat & Agent Interface for Users, Experts & Developers based on Tasks! 🚀

-You can access a version of Taskyon here: [https://taskyon.space](https://taskyon.space).
+You can access a deployed version of Taskyon here: [https://taskyon.space](https://taskyon.space).

 ---